Yoga Therapy is…

 • No. Yoga Therapy looks at the person as a whole, addressing physical and emotional symptoms, lifestyle, and spirituality, while respecting individual belief systems and never imposing a particular philosophical or spiritual viewpoint.

-Schedule a Free Consultation
+Book a Free Consultation

 • "She addresses my problems from a variety of different complex frameworks that make up the practice of Yoga Therapy and Lifestyle Medicine."